Returning to Ireland and buying private health insurance

 Introduction

 If you get healthcare in a public hospital as a public patient, you may need to pay hospital charges.
-Medical card holders and certain other groups do not have to pay any hospital charges.
+Medical card holders and certain other groups do not have to pay hospital charges.

 This page outlines what you need to know about buying health insurance when you return to Ireland.